alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-spending-night-with-mushrik.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to spend the night in the house of a Mushrik from among those who glorify shrines and sacrifice for anyone other than Allah."
+summary: "It is not permissible to spend the night in the house of a Mushrik from among those who glorify shrines and sacrifice for anyone other than Allah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz